Every little helps: Kind-hearted Sunderland stranger sends postal £10 donation to Alfie's fundraiser

 As he grows older it’s becoming an increasing struggle to lift Alfie up the stairs to his bedroom so the whole family is on the same level every night.

 Following a car accident, Sophie now has an injury to her back and has been told she is unable to lift anything over a stone in weight which is adding to their current struggle.
-They’re now raising more than £10,000 needed to have a lift installed into Alfie’s room.
+They’re now raising more than £20,000 needed to have a lift installed into Alfie’s room – and any remaining funds will go towards equipment for Alfie as he grows older.

 Many have taken to the family’s online Just Giving page to make a donation to give Alfie a life-changing lift.